 1. Pre-drill holes for internal bar wiring, with one hole at the bottom center.
 Be sure to clean up edges to avoid wire chafing, we recommend using wire loom to protect the tiny wires.

-4. Insert m-Button in right bar end.
+4. Insert m-Button in the right bar end.

-6. Feed all left and right side ground wires through bars to center hole.
-Solder all ground wires to m-Button main ground and run one ground wire back to the m-Unit main ground terminal to ensure best continuity.
+6. Feed all left and right side ground wires through bars to the center hole.
+Solder all ground wires to m-Button main ground and run one ground wire back to the m-Unit main ground terminal to ensure the best continuity.

 Problems with the m-button tend to manifest in one of two ways:

 1. One or more control functions not responding